Christopher-Schulze/Supscriptchain/README.md

 functions.
 The deployer is granted both `DEFAULT_ADMIN_ROLE` and `PAUSER_ROLE`.
 Accounts with the pauser role can pause or unpause the contract.

+`Subscription.sol` also inherits from `ReentrancyGuard`.
+The subscription, payment and cancellation functions are marked with `nonReentrant` to prevent reentrancy attacks.

 Grant the role to another account:

 ```bash